Aqaba Petra And The South, Jordan Travel Guide

 Accessible along the Corniche in the city center.
 These may be quite busy, especially on weekends and holidays.
 They suit swimming plus appreciating the atmosphere.

 Located about 10-15 kilometers (6-9 miles) south of the city, South Beach is less crowded and popular to snorkel and dive directly from the waterfront.
-It has more coral closer to the beach.
+It possesses more coral closer to the beach.

-Many luxury hotels and vacation spots, especially in Tala Bay, include private beach access exclusively for their guests, securing a more secluded and serviced experience.
+A lot of luxury accommodations and vacation spots, especially in Tala Bay, include private beach access exclusively for their guests, securing a more secluded and serviced experience.

 Beyond the main attractions, Aqaba is a few less-visited spots that present unique experiences.

-The traditional market in the city center is a gem in plain sight.
-It offers a glimpse into local life, with stalls selling spices, perfumes, clothing, household goods, and local souvenirs.
-Wander through the small laneways, haggle for goods, and enjoy the sights, sounds, and smells of a traditional Arabian market.
+The traditional market in the urban core is a gem in plain sight.
+It provides a look into local life, with stalls selling spices, perfumes, clothing, household goods, and local souvenirs.
+Wander through the small laneways, haggle for items, and appreciate the sights, sounds, and smells of a traditional Arabian market.
 It makes a great place for people-watching and finding unique gifts.

 Located near the Saudi border, this observatory acts as a prime spot for birdwatching, especially when animals are migrating seasons (spring and autumn) when millions of birds pass through the region.
 It is a calm, natural space away from the city bustle.